biolink/biolink-model/docs/disrupts.md

 ## disrupts

-holds between a material entity and a process or activity it disrupts
+describes a relationship where one entity degrades or interferes with the structure, function, or occurrence of another.

 URI: [http://bioentity.io/vocab/disrupts](http://bioentity.io/vocab/disrupts)
 ## Mappings